TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Evaluation Results

-In addition, Figure~\ref{fig:avg_api} shows the average call frequency of different APIs\footnote{The APIs not highlighted in bold are inherited from SpecRover.}, and our four newly introduced APIs (colored in blue) rank among the top five.
+Removing the tailored toolset reduces Pass@1 by 14.89 pp. Without \ours{'s} specialized tools, such as retrieving semantically similar code, the agent must rely on less efficient APIs to analyze the context, which increases reasoning complexity.
+Though the input tokens are fewer, the more expensive output tokens and API calls increase substantially.
+Fig.~\ref{fig:avg_api} shows the average call frequency of different APIs\footnote{The APIs not highlighted in bold are inherited from SpecRover.}.
+Our four newly introduced APIs (colored in blue) rank among the top five.
 We observe that \code{run\_debugger\_cmd} dominates with the highest frequency (2.11), highlighting the frequent usage of interactive debugging in the RRW.
-The next most frequently used APIs are \code{search\_target\_usage} (1.18) and \code{search\_similar\_method} (1.02), suggesting that retrieving usage examples and similar methods is also favorable in the TDD setting. \textbf{Together, these observations indicate that the model consistently favors our tailored toolset in the TDD setting.}
+The next most frequently used APIs are \code{search\_target\_usage} (1.18) and \code{search\_similar\_method} (1.02), suggesting that retrieving usage examples and similar methods are also favorable in the TDD setting. \textbf{These observations indicate that the model consistently favors our tailored toolset in the TDD setting, achieving efficient retrieval and improved performance with only a minor increase in input costs while reducing output costs and API overhead.}